HelenReis/burger-service-api/README.md

 Demonstrating in a fun way how to use event driven architecture.

 ## :eyes: What's next
-- Implementing the steak service
+- Implementing the steak and pickle service
 - Implementing the client page to interact with elements
 - Unit tests